 The idea of traveling without touching the ground is mystical and exciting, and its execution is enthralling.
-Great minds throughout time, including that of Leonardo da Vinci, have toyed with the concept of flight, but airplanes, jets and rockets are more of a modern science.
-But what about balloons which glide through the troposphere with heat as their main power source, like the kind on display at the QuickChek New Jersey Festival of Ballooning?
+Great minds throughout time have toyed with the concept of flight, but airplanes, jets and rockets are modern science.
+But what about balloons which glide through the air with heat as their main power source?
+They appear at the QuickChek New Jersey Festival of Ballooning.

 Back in the 18th century, the Montgolfier brothers of France were fascinated when they witnessed a piece of paper fly up the chimney of a roaring fireplace.
 They started experimenting with fire, smoke and small silk bags, watching as the upside-down bags floated to the ceiling.
 By September 1783, the brothers assisted in the first hot air balloon flight in Versailles in which a duck, a rooster and a sheep were the only passengers.
 The flight lasted eight minutes, and all three animals landed safely.

 Over the next two centuries, countless balloons have launched all around the world; in Hunterdon County, there is even a nationally recognized festival dedicated to ballooning.